DocKremlin/My-own-novel/src/intro.md

 **Spatial Miles:** A universal unit for measuring firing ranges of spatial warship artillery, as well as speed of movement of ships between close stellar systems.
 Generally, 1 spatial mile, abbreviated as 1 sm, equals to 1.2 to 1.5 million km, which is 0.08 to 0.10 astronomical unit.
 The specific exchange data may vary in different nations, but most of the values fall in the range.

-**Carrying Spacecrafts:** Much smaller spacecrafts including reconnaissance planes, patrol ships, bombers, or fighters that stay in hangars in large warships in space, assisting combat.

 **Low-intensity Occupation:** A theory that proposes larger civilizations to contact indigenous people against the global government in a civilization, or another known planetary, to attack the current government, establishing indirect rules for the larget civilizations without using massive fleets to conduct forcible occupation.
 However, major expanding nations in the Galaxy chose to occupy by force.

 **Consolidated Pneumonia:** A disease that is still causing great damage to civilizations in the Orion Arm and nearby Galactic regions after humans were involved in an interstellar war.
-Its symptons include some of those of normal lung diseases, but the most lethal one is that pathogenic virus condense into blocks of lesions that can spread to other organs like cancer.
-An effective vaccine hadn't been invented until several years after the end of the war.
+Its symptons include some of those of normal lung diseases, and the most lethal characteristic is that pathogenic virus condense into blocks of lesions that can spread to other organs like cancer without stop, even during the process of chemotherapy, killing infected people in a slow but painful manner.